 All ASU Residential Dining Halls are “All-You-Care-To-Eat,” which means you can eat as much as you like when you’re there.
 There’s a variety of meal plans to choose from to fit your dietary restrictions or cultural preferences, so you can select what suits you best.

-Housing is allocated on a first-come, first-served basis, so it’s a good idea to review your options as soon as you’ve paid your enrollment deposit to give you a better chance of securing your preference.
+Housing is allocated on a first-come, first-served basis, so it’s a good idea to review your options as soon as the housing application portal opens to give you a better chance of securing your preference.
+If you apply for Fall housing before May 1, you can choose a specific room from those still available.
+After that date, you will be assigned accommodations based on availability.

 If you’re a pathways, transfer or graduate student and you apply early, then you’ll receive priority consideration.

-As a first-year undergraduate at ASU, your on-campus accommodation is allocated according to your academic major.
-This means you’ll have a space reserved for you in a residential college.
-In your residential college community, you’ll live alongside students who are all studying in the same academic college and campus as you.
+As a first-year undergraduate at ASU, your on-campus accommodation is based on your academic major.
+This means you’ll apply for a space in the relevant residential college.
+In your residential college community, you’ll live on the same floor as other students in your degree program.
+There are 19 residential communities covering all academic colleges and Phoenix-area campuses.

 So that’s 9 things you need to know about ASU student housing!

-To sum up, living on campus at ASU is a fantastic experience.
+To sum up, living on campus at ASU is a rewarding experience.
 It’s convenient and you’ll gain independence while having a strong support network around you.
 So make sure you look into your options early on so that you don’t miss out, and you can have the full ASU experience.
-You can find out more and get in touch via the links below.
+You can find out more by exploring Kaplan’s dedicated ASU housing page.